WYHNUS/ExchangeBuddy/frontend/README.md

 # frontend

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was bootstrapped with [react-redux-starter-kit](https://github.com/davezuko/react-redux-starter-kit).

-You can find the most recent version of guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Installation